Pregnancy with twins, how hard can it be I asked myself?

 How big can I get?

-I can tell you now, big!
-Bigger than I could ever have imagined.
+I can tell you now, huge!
+I was bigger than I could ever have imagined.
 Bigger than a big person on a big day.
 Bigger than Mr Big… you get the idea…

-Towards the end, the bump was so heavy I had to get out of bed to turn over as I felt like I was being crushed every time I turned.
+Towards the end of my pregnancy, I had to get out of bed to turn over.
+My bump was so heavy.
+When I turned over in my sleep, I felt like I was being crushed.
 I have a photo taken outside the London Eye a week before the boys were born and I am unrecognisable, I look like the elephant man.
-I was swollen everywhere.

 Tiredness – wow that was a killer, I was incredibly tired all the time.
 Towards the end I had to lie down after a shower as my heart was beating quickly and I could see black spots swirling around randomly, I was shattered.